Frederick Taylor (colonist): Murder of Woolmudgin

 In October 1836, a head clansman of the Wathaurung named Woolmudgin (or Curacoine) came to Indented Head.
 Taylor mistakenly identified Woolmudgin as a person wanted for an armed attack.
 He tied Woolmudgin to a tree and placed a shepherd named John Whitehead as sentry while he went to notify the authorities.
 Whitehead later shot Woolmudgin and dumped his body in the Barwon River.
 Whitehead was arrested and Taylor was placed on a £50 bond as a witness.
 At the subsequent trial, Taylor failed to appear and Whitehead was acquitted.
 Captain William Lonsdale wrote that he thought Taylor "entertained a strong suspicion that he had given strong encouragement to the prisoner [Whitehead] to commit the murder".
 Taylor then avoided any further legal scrutiny by fleeing to Van Diemen's Land.

 Lake Colac shooting

-Frederick Taylor returned to the mainland in 1839 and appears to have briefly been a licensed squatter in the Port Fairy region.
+Frederick Taylor returned to the mainland in 1839 and appeared to have briefly been a licensed squatter in the Port Fairy region.
 There is a record of Taylor in association with another man named Arthur Lloyd shooting an aboriginal man dead at Lake Colac in 1839.